Ultimate Financial Calculator

 - Canadian methods

-- US Rule — simple interest
+- U.S. Rule — simple interest

 - Supports 360, 364, 365 and 366 day years